ivancristina/ivancristina.github.io/_includes/posts/2017-10-01-Hackintosh/en.md

 ### 8. Updating to the latest Version

 Apple releases the updates in every one or two months.
 After using this steps, you can easily update it through your Mac App Store.
 Sometimes some error could occur.
 That's why I raccomend you to keep a backup of your EFI folder and the most important file in another partition.
-Anyway if that happens let me know in the comment box.
+Anyway if that happens let me know in the comment box or contact me to my mail, which you can find in the About page.

 Graphics issue.
 After the update, if you can’t boot into desktop then disable **Inject Intel** from the Clover **Boot/Options/Graphics Injector/Untick inject-intel**.
 After you reach in desktop, Install **Lilu.kext** and **IntelGraphicsFixup.kext** into **Library/Extension**.
 If this didn’t help then follow the Graphics section from this guide.
 If your kexts are already installed, then you will not have any issues with the upgrade.